ainzzorl/goodcode/_articles/homebrew-download-strategy.md

 Homebrew is "The Missing Package Manager for macOS (or Linux)".
 It offers a command line interface with commands like `brew install <package>`.

-Available packages are described with Ruby **fomulae** that include download URLs and source code repositories, e.g.
+Available packages are described with Ruby **formulae** that include download URLs and source code repositories, e.g.

 ```ruby
 class Python3 < Formula